telerik/xaml-docs/controls/radgridview/styles-and-templates/styling-cell.md

 ## Setting a Column's CellStyleSelector

 You could also use a column's **CellStyleSelector** property to style cells differently based on a specific condition.
-More details about how this can be achieved can be found in the [CellStyleSelector article]({%slug gridview-cell-style-selector%}).
+For more details about this approach, see the [CellStyleSelector article]({%slug gridview-cell-style-selector%}).

 ## Setting the SelectedBackground of the Cell

-As of __R3 2018 RadGridView__ supports setting the Background of the selected cell, by setting the **SelectedBackground** property of the GridViewCell.
+As of __RadGridView R3 2018__, you can set the Background of the selected cell by setting the **SelectedBackground** property of the GridViewCell.

 #### __[XAML] Example 3: Setting the SelectedBackground of the GridViewCell__
 {{region xaml-gridview-styling-cell_2}}